Prehistory, Anthropology and Genetics

 Foxes had religious significance as the Mesopotamian polytheistic religion, in Greek fables, and figured in lore as far back as anyone can discern in every indigenous culture from Finland to Japan (with the coyote having parallel significance in the New World), so it would have been quite a coup for a priet or shaman to have a semi-tame fox.Lots of the Japanese mythology of foxes forming bonds with humans involve injured foxes that are nursed back to health by a human.
 Perhaps this was something like that.

 Sounds plausible.
 I only knew the fox had mythology among Sahel peoples but nice to known.
 However, explaining this that way is like explaining dogs on wolf mythology: it lacks something - after all mythology is just talk about real life in a poetic way.So I could equally say that all those myths only talk about real people befriending animals... in a poetic way.
 It's what you consider primary: the heart or the tongue (to borrow a metaphor from ancient Egyptian mythology).
 All Yavihstic, and maybe also Hinduism-derived, religions emphasize the word but I'd say that what really matters is the heartbeat.
 Words are just stories, songs... about the heartbeat, along the heartbeat and because of the heartbeat.

 Please, be reasonably respectful when making comments.
 I do not tolerate in particular sexism, racism nor homophobia.
 Personal attacks, manipulation and trolling are also very much unwelcome here.The author reserves the right to delete any abusive comment.Preliminary comment moderation is...
-OFF (let's keep it that way).
+ON (troll attack season, we apologize for the inconvenience).